prisma/ecosystem-tests/dataproxy/nodejs/README.md

-# cloudflare workers
+# Node.js

-Deploys a Prisma Client using the Data Proxy on Cloudflare Workers.
+Deploys a Prisma Client using the Data Proxy with Node.js.

 ## How to run this